 Experienced Hearthstone players can often take any deck they choose to the Legend ranks with ease because of their deep understanding of Hearthstone.
 That understanding, however, creates some biases.
 One of the most common pieces of advice these players tend to give is to play just one deck because that often works for them.

 However, in your situation as a beginner or less experienced player, that might not always work out in your favor.
 A great example of that concept is your “expected winrate” with the one-deck mastery strategy.
-If you learn a “meta” deck through and through, you might reach a winrate of around 55-60%.
-A veteran might reach 75-80% on their way to Legend due to their experience.
+If you learn a “meta” deck through and through, you might reach a winrate of around (example) 60% to your skill level.
+A veteran, on the other hand, might reach, lets say, 75-80% on their way to Legend due to their experience.

 Now imagine the meta shifts.
 Meta shifts happen all the time, at different ranks, times of the day, you name it.
 Blizzard is willing to nerf top-tier decks more frequently than in the past, so the more overpowered your deck, the more likely it will not stay that way.
 The meta may also shift as you move to higher ranks.
 For example, playing Jade Druid could do great until you meet more players at legend who play control decks and tech in a Jade Druid killer – Skulking Geist.
 Suddenly, your “meta” deck is no longer among the best decks to play since more people play decks that do well against it.

 When this happens, the deck that you learned so well drops 10% or so in overall winrate.
 For you, since you have to learn to play against more difficult opposing decks, and they are by nature more favorable against you that might even be more than how it affects the veterans.
 Despite the meta shift, the veteran can continue to climb, dropping only from 75-80% to 65-70% because of their experience.
 The veteran (often) still suggests sticking with it since they have no evidence of that strategy having flaws.
-However, you might not be able to progress until the meta returns to a more favorable state for you.
+Lets say your winrate drops a similar amount, can you even progress?

 Why too much diversity is too much to master.